symbol/symbol-docs/source/sdk/overview.rst

 Backward compatibility with NIS1 SDKs
 *************************************

-.. note:: Final information regarding compatibility with NIS1 is not yet available.
+.. note:: Final information regarding compatibility with NIS1 is not available yet.

 Start planning the migration to NEM2-SDK to take advantage of new Catapult features and future releases.